isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/render-first-headless-adaptive-form.md

 1. Remove the `<header>` tag and code in it.

 1. Add the `<Spectrum3Provider>` and adaptive form mappings to the App.tsx file.
-For the [contact us](https://git.corp.adobe.com/pages/livecycle/af2-web-runtime/story/?path=/story/crispr-introduction--page) form example in storybook, the code look like the following:
+For the [contact us](https://git.corp.adobe.com/pages/livecycle/af2-web-runtime/story/?path=/story/crispr-introduction--page) form example in [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/) , the code look like the following:

     ```JavaScript